ZhangDubhe/django-test-livebook/readme.md

 -   Fix update value and add more question type of same category by random_int
 -   fix verify method of property and value
 -   Need to think about the strategy of asking question.

+* 2018/4/4
+-   New strategy to present the question by the priority.
+-   Add new table of Question model.
+-   Add interact method of Models.Question in view.py

+* 2018/4/5
+-   Create Cybera Network cloud.
+-   Test successfully.

+* 2018/4/6
+-   Need one have higer capacity.
+-   Cloud rebuild failed.